rbseaver/rbseaver/README.md

 🎶 Music sustains me.
 Here are a few bullets about my musical interests:

 - 🎙️Old-time folk, blues, and country.
 Anything pre-1950 really gets my blood pumping.
 - 🪗 Cajun music.
 This is a recent obsession.
 I love the accordion and the fiddle.
 I've also started learning Cajun French, which was unexpected.
-I was never a big fan of French in school, *mais, asteur moi j'aime apprendre le français Cadienne!*
+I was never a big fan of French in school, *mais, asteur moi j'aime apprendre le français Cadien!*
 - 🪕 I play the banjo and guitar, and am teaching myself how to fiddle.

 💑 I am married and have a son who just turned 18.
 We also have two cats, Peter and Gwen.
 Yes, they're named after the characters in Spider-Man.
 Peter is a big orange tabby, and Gwen is a petite tuxedo cat.